wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 Let's get started by exploring why prompt engineering is so popular.

-## Why Are Prompts Important for Effective LLM-Based Applications?
+## Why are prompts important for effective LLM-Based applications?

 Prompt engineering is super popular today because it's the cornerstone of using an LLM.
 Let's first get a good understanding of why prompt engineering is such an important concept when working on LLM-based applications.

-### Why Prompt Engineering Matters
+### Why prompt engineering matters

 Large Language Models can process language and produce language.
 Prompts are the only method to control an LLM.
 But there's something positively weird about using prompts.